fbpx Skip to the content

 Softball Fields

-Johnson’s Local Park provides nearby residents with several recreational spaces, including a playground, a baseball field, and tennis courts.
+Johnson’s Local Park provides nearby residents with several recreational spaces, including a playground, a softball field, and tennis courts.
 M-NCPPC acquired this 10-acre park in 1974.

 Rent a Picnic Shelter at Johnson’s Local Park